Send customer profiles to Salesforce Marketing Cloud

 Note

 You may configure Amperity to send CSV files to Salesforce Marketing Cloud using only SFTP.
-This will place the CSV files in the configured SFTP location, but will require configuring the data extension and import definition and any process that moves that data from the SFTP location to the data extension.
+This will place the CSV files in the configured SFTP location, but will require configuring the data extension and import definition, along with any process that moves that data from the SFTP location to the data extension.

 Step three.